maxrpark/my-porfolio-blog-website/content/articles/vue-firebase-udemy-course.md

 ## Why did it take this course?

-Because I needed it for my job, two weeks after I started learning React.js I got my first job interview that lead to my first job as Web Developer.
+Basically because I needed to learn vue for my job, two weeks after I started learning React.js I got my first job interview that lead to my first job as Web Developer.

 At that time I just knew HTML&CSS and JavaScript, but the company I work for used Vue.js for most of their projects.

-I had to tell you, I never thought learning Vue, could be so easy.
+I never thought learning Vue, could be so easy.
 It is so simple to understand, so organized and the documentation is awesome.

 On top of that, I took this course from Shaun and it has everything you need to know to become and Vue Ninja.

-I did know about Shaun before this, but after I took this course I become a huge fan of his courses in Udemy but also on his youtube channel [The Ninja Net](https://www.youtube.com/c/TheNetNinja).
+I did know about Shaun before I took this course, but after that I became a huge fan of his courses in Udemy and also of all the content on his youtube channel [The Ninja Net](https://www.youtube.com/c/TheNetNinja).

-If you want to learn Vue, this course is the way to go.
-[Take a look here](https://www.udemy.com/course/build-web-apps-with-vuejs-firebase/)

 ## About the course